debugger22/Jarvis/README.md

   and see the magic
 * It can do basic mathematics
 * It can search for information on Wikipedia.
 "Search Tony Stark"
+* It can tell about your current location.
+Say "Where am I" or "Where are we"
 * It can play music(Not developed completely)